Ambition to Start – start-up grant

 - You have an idea for a new business and the Ambition to Start.

 - You have met with one of our Business Advisers.

 - You have the ability and ambition to employ one permanent full-time person, or full-time equivalent, in addition to yourself in the next 24 months.

-- Your business will be based in South Ayrshire.
+- Your business will be based in and trade from South Ayrshire.

 To secure grant funding, you’ll need to produce a business plan and financial projections.
 We can help you do this through Ambition to Achieve.
 For more information, ask your Business Adviser.

 What happens next?